AsenBelinski/GettingAndCleaningData-/CodeBook.md

 ## Transformations
 All the columns not containing "mean"" or "std"" has been removed from the final result set.
-The data has been summarized by taking only the average of the any variable grouping by subject.ID and activity.
+The data has been summarized by taking only the average of any variable grouping by subject.ID and activity.
+The columns has been renamed by adding the word "Mean" in front to reflect the above summarization.